-4. Subtract your total income from your total expenses.
+4. Subtract your total expenses from your total income.

 The good news is, you don’t even have to be a math wiz.
 If you’ve got a calculator, you can do this step.
 So what should the total be once you do that subtraction?
 That’s right—zero.
 If the total doesn’t equal zero, that means you either have too many expenses or you’re not using every dollar of your income.

 If you have too many expenses, you might need to get creative and move around some money from other budget categories.
 For example, you could take some money out of your clothing or restaurant category if you need more money to cover bills.
 Or you might need to find a way to earn some extra income by picking up some more shifts or selling stuff on eBay.